adham-elaraby/catan-javafx/README.md

 Then clone the repo, and run the following commands in the directory:

-### IMPORTANT!
-DO NOT SKIP

-- Make git not change `build.gradle.kts` because we all have different tu-id's `git update-index --assume-unchanged build.gradle.kts`

 ### Optional, you don't need to run the next command (Adham will handle this)
 - Add the public repo as public
 `git remote add public https://github.com/FOP-2324/FOP-2324-Projekt-Student.git`

+### Old instructions don't follow:
+- Make git not change `build.gradle.kts` because we all have different tu-id's `git update-index --assume-unchanged build.gradle.kts`